-4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Recommended preparation: MATH 200B or 201 or 210D Not open for credit to students who have completed or are currently enrolled in PHYS 99.
-Acceptable for credit: CSU
+4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Recommended preparation: MATH 201 or 210D Not open for credit to students who have completed or are currently enrolled in PHYS 99.

-Principles of physics relevant to environmental control technologies: Thermodynamics, electricity and power conversion, and properties of light; emphasis on laboratory applications and safe practices for working with chemicals, electrical devices, and compressed gases.
+Principles of physics relevant to Environmental Control Technologies: Thermodynamics, refrigeration cycles, principles of heat transfer transfer, fluid mechanics, electricity and power and energy conversion, and properties of light.
 0946.00 AA/AS area 1